Is Germany liable in US drone killing of Iran's Soleimani? | DW | 22.04.2020

 US military drones are usually piloted from within the United States, but satellite signals steering attacks in the Middle East are relayed via the US Air Force base.
 The former drone camera operator Brandon Bryant and other whistleblowers say the base is so vital to the US drone system that attacks would not be possible without Germany's tacit consent.

-The January 3 assassination of Soleimani — one of Iran's most powerful military leaders and the commander of the Revolutionary Guard's extraterritorial Quds Force — in Baghdad caused a massive escalation of tensions between the United States and Iran, provoking a retaliatory missile strike on US locations in Iraq and increasing tension throughout the Middle East.
+The January 3 assassination of Soleimani, one of Iran's most powerful military leaders and the commander of the Revolutionary Guard's extraterritorial Quds Force, caused a massive escalation of tensions between the United States and Iran, provoking a retaliatory missile strike on US forces in Iraq and increasing tensions throughout the Middle East.
 At the time, the German Foreign Ministry itself cautiously questioned the legality of the killing, noting that the United States had not offered "information justifying its reasoning."

 Read more: Germany split on path forward in US-Iran conflict